Finland halts deportations to Afghanistan after U.S. troops leave

 Purontie said the policy change will only affect people who would otherwise be deported back to Afghanistan.

-According to the immigration service data, more 70 percent of Afghan migrants seeking a residence permit, asylum or citizenship in Finland have had their applications accepted.
+According to the immigration service data here, more 70 percent of Afghan migrants seeking a residence permit, asylum or citizenship in Finland have had their applications accepted.

 Our Standards: The Thomson Reuters Trust Principles.